 China's Yunnan Province is rich in natural resources and ethnic minority cultures.
 It has over 25 different ethnic minority groups and some of the most beautiful ancient towns in China.
 Visitors to Yunnan can witness the ancient ethnic minority cultures that have been handed down for centuries.
 The ancient towns of Lijiang, Dali, Shangri La, and the Xishuangbanna Dai Autonomous Prefecture are very popular destinations in Yunnan Province.
 The Three Parallel Rivers of Yunnan Protected Areas is one of the most exotic and enchanting areas in China.
-The charms of it are composed of torrential rivers, soaring mountains, splendid ethnic cultures, rare plants, and animals, highlighted by world-famous Lijiang Old Town and Shangri-la, a lost paradise for tourists.
+Its charms of it are composed of torrential rivers, soaring mountains, splendid ethnic cultures, rare plants, and animals, highlighted by the world-famous Lijiang Old Town and Shangri-la, a lost paradise for tourists.

 The capital of Yunnan, Kunming, is situated on the high plateau of eastern Yunnan Province.
 It is well-known as the "City of Eternal Spring".
 The most famous scenic spots in Kunming are the Stone Forest and The Western Hills Dragon Gate.
 The Stone Forest is located in the Shilin Yi Minority Autonomous County 70 kilometers away from Kunming.
-It is often called the best Karst rock formations in the world.
+It is often called the best Karst rock formation in the world.
 It is known for its bizarre rock formations which have been created over thousands of years by wind and rain.
 The Western Hills Dragon Gate Grotto was built over 72 years during the Ming Dynasty.
 The grottos include three caves and the Datian Pavilion.
-The pavilion is the ideal place to enjoy the cooling breezes and get a fantastic view of the surrounding area and the Dian Lake.
+The pavilion is the ideal place to enjoy the cooling breezes and get a fantastic view of the surrounding area and Dian Lake.

 Lijiang Ancient Town:

 Originally built in the late Song dynasty, Lijiang Ancient Town has a history of over 800 years.
 Located at the foot of the Jade Dragon Snow Mountain, the mountain can be seen from all parts of the ancient town and is an ideal backdrop.
-The town has many canals, and this combined with the many ancient weeping willows swaying in the breeze make the ancient town feels like a living Chinese painting.
-The heart of the old town is the Square Street.
+The town has many canals, and this combined with the many ancient weeping willows swaying in the breeze makes the ancient town feels like a living Chinese painting.
+The heart of the old town is Square Street.

 Lijiang also boasts the spectacular Tiger Leaping Gorge, the world's deepest river canyon.
 The 15 kilometers (9.3 miles) long gorge was formed by the Yangtze River crashing through the area, which has some of the roughest and most spectacular white water rapids in the world.